 Definition: Research Question

 The research question states the aim of a paper in form of a question.
-The purpose of writing the paper is to provide an answer to the research question.
-No article/paper can cover all aspects of a broad topic.
+The purpose of writing the paper is to provide an answer to the research questions No article/paper can cover all aspects of a broad topic.

 You must select a more specific aspect that has the potential to yield significant results as part of the topic and then find a connection to your Thesis Statement.